 Avenger SS, Discraft

 The Avenger is the fastest disc in this list of disc golf drivers for beginners but it’s important to remember not all beginners are the same.
 If you have a naturally faster arm speed you definitely want to check this disc out.
 With a -3 turn, it will easily pop up for you getting longer flights.
 If you have slower arm speeds this disc may still fly well for you in a tailwind.

 “Here Try This!”

-There is no magic formula in finding the disc that are right for you.
+There is no magic formula for finding the discs that are right for you.
 Throwing your disc and learning flight mechanics are super helpful along with throwing other discs.
 When someone tells you to try this disc give it a try.
 You’ll never know what you might get out of it.

-Likewise if you’re learning with others let them try out your disc as well.
-You just may have a disc that works perfect for them too.
+Likewise, if you’re learning with others let them try out your disc as well.
+You just may have a disc that works perfectly for them too.

 Try out these discs and add some distance and predictability to your disc golf game.